We’ve just gone through the most recent Bitcoin halving this year.

-- Electricity consumption would be acceptable under 2500Kw/h and perfect under 2000Kw/h.
-For smaller versions, aim between 1000Kw/h and 1500Kw/h.
+- Electricity consumption would be acceptable under 2.5Kw/h and perfect under 2Kw/h.
+For smaller versions, aim between 1Kw/h and 1.5Kw/h.

-- It should offer a yearly return of investment of 100% or more (after you cover the initial cost on year one).
+- It should offer a yearly return of investment of 100% or more (after you cover the initial cost in year one).
 With a daily profit of €7-€10, it would ideally earn €250 per month and around €3000 per year.

 - A smaller model should cost around €1500, while the biggest ones should aim at between €2500 and €3500.

 You may then wait until they depreciate to that range to avoid unnecessary price inflation.

 It’s quite easy to find a model that does at least one of these well, but finding an ASIC that meets all requirements is a challenge.

 Finally, the perfect model should have solutions for the most common problems ASICs have:

 If you live in an urban area, they may not allow you to use this hardware because of the noise.

 When ordering several devices, you need a fan or cooling system to keep them working.

 We don’t know how the difficulty will keep increasing, if Bitcoin will continue to rise, or if a new model will appear.

 You wouldn’t win a BTC block even with the most powerful ASIC in the world.

 Best ASIC to mine Bitcoin

-After we introduce the best performing models, we will share other versions which are also the best in their own way.
+After we introduce the best-performing models, we will share other versions which are also the best in their own way.